shubankarbhakhri/TantraProject/README.md

 1.The project convert Speech to text.

-2.The user can speak and open application of their phone like - Whatsapp, Camera, Instagram, Snapchat or Facebook.
+2.The user can speak and open application of their phone like - Whatsapp, Camera, Instagram, Snapchat and Facebook.

 Learning Objectives, Aim, Purpose, Abstract: